smoghal/cognito-amplify-idp-auth/README.md

 });
 ```

-Review the rest of the sample application to understand how to use [AWS Amplify][aws-amplify] in conjunction with Cognito and iDP (ADFS) to perform authentication.
-Once the [AWS Amplify][aws-amplify] is configured, it is simple to invoke AWS AppSync calls from the app.
-Refer to [AWS Amplify GraphQL Endpoint][aws-amplify-appsync] documentation
+Review the rest of the sample React Web Application to understand how [AWS Amplify][aws-amplify] is used to perform authentication against Cognito, which is configured with iDP (ADFS).
+Once the [AWS Amplify][aws-amplify] is configured and initialized, it is trival to invoke AWS AppSync calls from the web application.
+Refer to [AWS Amplify GraphQL Endpoint][aws-amplify-appsync] documentation for more details.

 # References